UWE Bristol - USA

 Bristol’s recognition on the Department of Veterans Affairs

 website (using the following search

 terms: ‘University of the West of

-The Veteran Affairs requires a certification of enrolment to be completed before they will pay benefits to students.
-UWE Bristol can send off a Certificate of Enrolment once you are fully registered.
-Please email firstname.lastname@example.org to organise completion of the Certificate of Enrolment.
+The Dept for Veteran Affairs requires a certification of enrolment to be completed and need to approve your course before they will pay benefits to students.
+UWE Bristol can apply for your course to be approved prior to enrolment and send off a Certificate of Enrolment once you are fully registered.
+Please email email@example.com prior to enrolment to let us know which course you will be studying and so that we can organise completion of the Certificate of Enrolment.

 Payments for Tuition Fees will be sent direct to UWE Bristol and will be applied to your tuition fee account.
 If there is any surplus amount we will arrange to have this credited to you.

 If you are a high-performing athlete, UWE Bristol could offer you exceptional opportunities and support to pursue your sporting ambitions through a Performance Sport scholarship.
 For further information please contact firstname.lastname@example.org.

 Hear from Cecilia and David about what it's like to be a student from the USA studying in the UK, both at undergraduate and postgraduate level.